District of Columbia Lottery

 You have 180 days from the date of the draw to claim your lottery winnings.

-No, the District of Columbia Lottery will make your name, winnings, the game you played, and the area you live in public.
-We suggest that you consult with a lawyer before claiming any big prizes, however, as it may be possible to claim your prize through a trust in order to retain your anonymity.
+We suggest that you consult a lawyer before claiming any big prizes, however, as it may be possible to claim your prize through a trust to retain anonymity.